MauroMorichetti/OptForEU/README.md

 **--> 07_ex_run <--**
 Create the INPUT and OUTPUT of 3D-CMCC-FEM simulations.

-./IMPORT/EX_IMPORT.sh collctes all the input data files from the previous folders dividing by scneario and sitename. --> create INPUT folder.
+./IMPORT/EX_IMPORT.sh collctes all the input data files from the previous folders dividing by scenario and sitename. --> create INPUT folder.

 ./PARAM include all the parameterization file, the species eco-physiological constants file, named with specie to simulate.